python/devguide/documentation/style-guide.rst

    The name of our favorite programming language is always capitalized.

 reST
-   For "reStructuredText," an easy to read, plaintext markup syntax used to produce Python documentation.
+   For "reStructuredText," an easy to read, plain-text markup syntax used to produce Python documentation.
 When spelled out, it is always one word and both forms start with a lowercase 'r'.